kmuench/kmuench.github.io/_posts/biologistToBioinf/2020-03-18-ten-steps-to-bioinf.md

 The first challenge you will face is an abundance of resources and advice.
 Where do you begin?
 Should you find an online class, or try to join a seminar series?
 What will actually be important to know down the line?
 In short - what is the best use of your time?

-I have spent years teaching bioinformatics both to myself and to a diverse set of other biologists.
+I have spent years teaching transcriptomics both to myself and to a diverse set of other biologists.
 What follows is the approach that seems to work the best for a wide variety of people.
 Though the strategy below might feel like a long and difficult process, following these steps will help you learn the most important features as quickly as possible.

 Given my own background, it is geared towards those learning transcriptomics (e.g., RNA-Seq) but these principles are broadly applicable.
 I promise they will continue to be useful for any type of computational biology skill you acquire down the line.